saleemo97/CCSEP/README.md

 ## Additional Notes

-- **Security Warning**: This project is intentionally made vulnerable for educational purposes.
-Do **not** use this code in a production environment.
 - **MongoDB Version**: The project demonstrates NoSQL injection more effectively with older MongoDB versions (like 4.x) due to fewer built-in protections.

-Feel free to explore the code and modify it to test different vulnerabilities.
-Use these examples to better understand the importance of secure coding practices in web development.